-In addition to the Prior 2009 Authorization Bonds, the Board has issued and currently has outstanding \$4.2 billion in Alternate Bonds payable from Alternate Revenues, including designated amounts of the Board's State Aid Revenues that do not constitute the Pledged State Aid Revenues which secure the Bonds.
+In addition to the Bonds, the Board has issued and currently has outstanding \$6.0 billion in Alternate Bonds payable from Alternate Revenues, including designated amounts of the Board's State Aid Revenues that do not constitute the Pledged State Aid Revenues that secure the Bonds.
 See "BOARD OF EDUCATION OF THE CITY OF CHICAGO - Outstanding Debt Obligations."
-In the future, the Board may issue Alternate Bonds payable from additional designated amounts of the Board's State Aid Revenues (that are not Pledged State Aid Revenues which secure the Bonds) under future authorizing resolutions.
-See "SECURITY FOR THE BONDS - Other Additional Indebtedness."
+In the future, the Board may issue Alternate Bonds payable from Alternate Revenues designated by the Board, including a designated amount of State Aid Revenues under the 2012 Authorization or under future authorizing resolutions of the Board.
+At the time of the issuance of the Bonds, the Bonds will be the only Alternate Bonds then outstanding and payable from State Aid Revenues designated under the 2012 Authorization.
+See "SECURITY FOR THE BONDS - Other Indebtedness."